eugenehan94/React-Diary-Project/README.md

 A React js project where users can enter, edit and delete entries, similar to a diary.
 The program asks for a title, date and entry.

-The information is stored in a REST API generated using JSON Server.
+The information is stored and read from a REST API generated using JSON Server.

 React Router is used.